 Fan Nickname: To avoid confusion between this character and sharpteeth as a whole, fans often refer to the film's antagonist as 'The Original Sharptooth' or simply 'The Sharptooth'.

 A total of eleven minutes of footage was cut due to Executive Meddling, though Don admitted removing the more horrific scenes contributed to the film's success.
 Additionally, the film's second half was not as Don originally intended.
 In the original version, Littlefoot finds the Great Valley after he goes off alone and the others go with Cera.
-He realizes that he has to go find the others, because they won't find it on their own, and goes back after them, finding them in the volcano.
+He realizes that he has to go find the others because they won't find it on their own, and goes back after them, finding them in the volcano.
 The Sharptooth scene then happens and he leads them to the valley.
 This can be detected in the final film.
-Look at the scene where Littlefoot is telling his mother he'll never find the great valley because it's too hard.
-The rock they pushed onto Sharptooth is still there in the foreground; and the scene where he looks over the Great Valley shows him standing alone and is closely followed by a shot of Littlefoot and the others sliding to a stop with Petrie perched on his head.
+In the scene where Littlefoot is telling his mother he'll never find the Great Valley because it's too hard, the rock they pushed onto Sharptooth is still there in the foreground; and the scene where he looks over the Great Valley shows him standing alone and is closely followed by a shot of Littlefoot and the others sliding to a stop with Petrie perched on his head.

-Other things changes include: The scene where Sharptooth lands on the back of Littlefoot's mother was originally fully visible, but it was changed to shadow.
+The scene where Sharptooth lands on the back of Littlefoot's mother was originally fully visible, but it was changed to shadow.
 The scene where Sharptooth is pushed under by the big rock had a scene where Sharptooth was seen looking up to the water, but it was also deemed too scary.
-Fans have gone out of their way to find all these scenes.
-Hopefully they'll be found in the future...

 "—with Land Before Time, of course it did make money—it made a lot of money.
 And so all the sequels, they just said, "Let's create a franchise here, let's create something that goes on and on and on."
 And each one of them have made money, because basically the children who watch it just see the little characters they love and so they're not discerning about whether it looks great or it's a great story or anything."

 Science Marches On: Averted.
-Loofa and Doofa don't bear even a remote resemblance to what Beipeiaosaurus actually looked like.
+Loofah and Doofah don't bear even a remote resemblance to what Beipeiaosaurus actually looked like.

 Technically speaking, the Yellow Bellies resemble generic therizinosaurs.
 Very, very cartooninised therizinosaurs.
-When they were concepted, there wasn't a lot of Beipiaosaurus material to go by, so their appearence wasn't so offensively backwards.
+When they were concepted, there wasn't a lot of Beipiaosaurus material to go by, so their appearance wasn't so offensively backwards.